Skip to content

 Oh yeah...
 The EarthCache!
 Here are the questions you need to answer.

-#1- How deep is the gorge from the coordinates?
+#1- What is the approximate height of the gorge?
 Take your best guess.

-#3 (entirely optional)- Take a picture of you or your GPS (or smartphone) at Pewit's Nest.
-This is a great way to encourage others to visit this spot.
+#4 (optional)- Take a picture of you or your GPS (or smartphone) at Pewit's Nest.

-E-Mail all answers to me when you have them, preferably around the time of logging.
+Message all answers to us when you have them at the time of logging.
+Do not post the answers in your log.

 The Geocache Notification Form has been submitted to Thomas A. Meyer Conservation Biologist, State Natural Areas Program.
 Geocaches placed on Wisconsin Department of Natural Resource managed lands require permission by means of a notification form.
 Please print out a paper copy of the notification form, fill in all required information, then submit it to the land manager.
 The DNR Notification form and land manager information can be obtained at: http://www.wi-geocaching.com/modules.php?name=Wiki&pagename=Hiding%20A%20Cache